Jessica Pantano

 Email:

-With close to 15 years of experience in the arts, both in Australia and internationally, Jess is an arts worker working at the unique intersection of arts and impact, producing, and evaluation management.
-As a producer, she has produced standout works at venues including Griffin Theatre, Belvoir St Theatre, Redline Productions, The Old Fitz Theatre, New York City Fringe, Adelaide Fringe.
-In 2020, Jess co-founded her own independent company, Akimbo and Co., where she is driving bold, new projects and looking forward to an exciting future of innovative productions.
+With nearly 15 years of experience in the arts, both in Australia and internationally, Jess is a producer and arts professional working at the unique intersection of creativity, community, and social impact.
+She has produced standout works including Blueberry Play (Ang Collins, 2018) at Griffin Theatre, The Astral Plane (Charlie Garber, 2019) at Belvoir St Theatre, and The Swell (Isley Lynn, 2024) at The Old Fitz Theatre, as well as productions for Redline Productions, New York City Fringe, and Adelaide Fringe.
+In 2020, Jess co-founded Akimbo and Co., an independent company driving bold, innovative projects and championing new approaches to storytelling and performance.

-Jess’s career took a transformative turn in 2016 when she collaborated with Bond St Theatre, a New York-based NGO using the arts as a powerful tool for conflict resolution in some of the world’s most challenging environments.
-From here, back in Australia, her commitment to community led her to work with Aboriginal organisation Barang Regional Alliance, where she undertook a secondment role, to homelessness with Neami National’s STEP program and in community development with HopeSt Community Services in Woolloomooloo, focusing on young people and animal welfare.
-Jess is currently working with Confit Pathways, as an Impact Consultant.
+Jess’s career took a transformative turn in 2016 when she collaborated with Bond St Theatre, a New York-based NGO using the arts as a tool for conflict resolution in some of the world’s most complex contexts.
+Back in Australia, she has applied her expertise across community-focused initiatives, including a secondment with Aboriginal organisation Barang Regional Alliance, homelessness programs with Neami National’s STEP program, and community development with HopeSt Community Services in Woolloomooloo, focusing on young people and animal welfare.
+She has also worked as a consultant for Confit Pathways, supporting incarcerated and at-risk young people through fitness training and mentoring, and is a member of the Social Impact Hub’s Professional Impact Network.